-33. If a person who has made an application for a registration, excluding the category of registration contemplated in section 29(f), dies, becomes insolvent, is placed under judicial management or is declared incapable of handling his or her own affairs on or before the date on which the application is considered-

-the relevant administrator of the deceased or insolvent estate," judicial manager or curator or, if such an administrator, manager or curator has not yet been appointed or the' holder of that 05&is unable or unwilling to act, a person who has an interest in the application and is authorised thereto by the relevant authority considering the application, shall, subject to the law regarding deceased estates, insolvency, judicial management or mental health, have all the rights that the applicant would have had if he or she had not died, become insolvent, been placed under judicial management or been declared so incapable; and

-(b) the, relevant authority may, subject to this Act and the said law, in its discretion approve the registration in favour of such an administrator, manager, curator or person.
+- 31. If a person who has made an application for a registration, excluding the category of registration contemplated in section 27(f), dies, becomes insolvent, is placed under judicial management or is declared by a court to be incapable of handling bis or her own affairs on or before the date on which the application is considered- - (a) the relevant administrator of the deceased or insolvent estate, judicial manager or curator or, if such an administrator, manager or curator has not yet been appointed or the holder of that office is unable or unwilling to act, a person who has an interest in the application and is authorised thereto by the relevant authority considering the application, shall, subject to the law regarding deceased estates, insolvency, judicial management or mental health, have all the rights that the applicant would have had if he or she had not died, become insolvent, been placed under judicial management or been declared so incapable; and - (h) the relevant authority may, subject to this Act and the said law, in its discretion approve the registration in favour of such an administrator, manager, curator or person.